To The Lighthouse—A Wild Walk to Cape Wrath

 The walk starts from Kinlochbervie and follows the winding 4-mile path to Sandwood Bay– a majestic beach that can only be accessed on foot or by boat.

-A couple of miles East from Sandwood Bay, across the dunes, lies Strathchaillleach Bothy, whose rough interior walls are covered in colourful folk art depicting mermaids and Vikings.
-The murals were painted by the bothy’s former inhabitant James McRory Smith, known as ‘The Hermit of Sandwood Bay’.
-They set an air of slight foreboding for the walk ahead, over pathless moorland to Cape Wrath.
+A couple of miles East of Sandwood Bay, across the dunes, lies Strathchaillleach Bothy.
+Its rough interior walls are covered in colourful folk art depicting mermaids and Vikings, painted by the bothy's former inhabitant James McRory Smith, known as ‘The Hermit of Sandwood Bay'.

 If the red warning flag is not flying, it’s safe to cross.